eingaeph/pip.imbue.hood/SCAFFOLD.md

      and writes.

   Lessons: Build around stand alone (scaffolding) code, chosen to be
-           readable in one sitting,so as to encourage the student to proceed reading kilo.c without mastering all the details.
+           readable in one sitting, so as to encourage the student to confindently continue reading kilo.c without mastering all the details.
 To this end, insofar as possible. code in kilo.c style

   A. "KEY PRESSES"
      KEYP: Set terminal in raw mode, read keypresses, write